 “After I passed the GED, I had tried my first accounting class.
 Though challenging and I often was asking for extra help, I received a ‘B’ and my first four college credit hours!
 I was more motivated and confident than ever that my college goals would be realized,” she said.
 “I thank the Foundation for all of its encouragement and help as I continued pursuing my education.”

 COD impacted Loera’s life in another significant way after she attended the 2015 Career Fair co-sponsored by the College.

 “I met the Vice President of Human Resources of West Suburban Bank and Trust.
 She liked my resume and called me for an interview on the Wednesday after the fair, and I got an offer on Friday,” she said.
 “None of this would have happened without the Career Services faculty members, who helped me build and revise my resume and cover letter.”

 Loera accepted the position and has since moved to the DuPage Regional Office of Education, where she is the accounts receivable/payable/inventory bookkeeper in the accounting department.

 “My dream of working in an accounting department came true, showing that education and hard work does pay off,” she said.

-After that, she will work on Chief School Business Official (CSBO) certification from the Illinois School Board of Education, which will prepare her to become a director of school finance and continue pursuing a career in governmental accounting.
+Her next goals are to complete a Master of Public Administration with a concentration in fiscal administration and then work on Chief School Business Official (CSBO) certification from the Illinois School Board of Education, which will prepare her to become a director of school finance and continue pursuing a career in governmental accounting.

 Loera thanks her husband and son for providing the support to pursue her college education and College of DuPage for helping her achieve her goals.
 In particular, she praises the knowledgeable professors, the Office of Student Financial Aid, the Learning Commons and the Library.